AnushaBilakanti/Path-Finder/README.md

 # Path-Finder
-Implemented search strategies to find an optimal shortest path from one place to another, given a list of freeways or road intersections and the live traffic information
+Implemented uninformed and informed search strategies to find an optimal shortest path from one place to another, given a list of freeways or road intersections and the live traffic information